mickdekkers/vakt/README.md

 ### With Promises

-You can also use a vakt check in a Promise, since thrown errors automatically become rejections.
+You can also use vakt in Promises, since thrown errors automatically become rejections.

 ```js
 const vakt = require('vakt');